Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle or is used to.

 - Take breaks– On every working day, after 2-3 hours of continuous work, take minibreaks of 10-15 minutes for walking around, and performing simple stretch and breathing routines.
 Every week at least one full day should be reserved for rest, spending with loved ones and rejuvenation.
 Plan a vacation of a few days every 6 months and take one extended vacation of at least 2-3 weeks every year.

 - Use gadgets and technology appropriately – Gadgets like mobile phones, laptops, and social media have become the pivot of our existence.
 It is important to use them to increase our efficiency, comfort, and connectivity, but also prevent them from becoming a significant contributor to stress.
-Maintaining correct postures, limiting hours of use with appropriate breaks, incorporating some recommended health precautions and exercises, and modifying techniques of using mobile phones and laptops can help to reduce the associated stress.
+Maintaining correct postures, limiting hours of use, taking digital time-offs, along with incorporating some recommended health precautions and techniques while using mobile phones and laptops can help to reduce the associated stress.

-- Include Physical Exercise – 30-45 minutes of physical exercise like brisk walking, cycling, yoga, jogging or swimming, should be part of at least 4-5 days in a week.
-Include 5-10 minutes of breathing techniques and/or meditation in your daily routine.
+- Include physical exercise, breathing and meditation – 30-45 minutes of physical exercise like brisk walking, cycling, yoga, jogging or swimming, should be part of at least 4-5 days in a week.
+Include 10-15 minutes of breathing techniques and/or meditation in your daily routine.

-- Get adequate Sleep – Lack of sleep can worsen stress and vice versa, turning the mutual impact of stress on sleep into a vicious cycle.
+- Get adequate sleep – Lack of sleep can worsen stress and vice versa, turning the mutual impact of stress on sleep into a vicious cycle.
 Make sure you get 8 hours of undisturbed sleep on most nights in a week.
-If sleep is disrupted on any one night due to any reason, avoid this consecutively on two nights.
+If sleep is disrupted on any one night due to some reason, avoid this consecutively on two nights.

 - Keep a daily relaxation or leisure time – This should be a technology and work-free hour allotted daily or at least 5 times/week, and apart from your exercise time.
 This time should include spending time with family and loved ones, engaging in a leisurely or relaxing activity, following a hobby or sport, or socializing.